 - Play a game or do a puzzle together.
 Find something creative or playful to do together!

 If you’re still struggling with a strain in your relationship or disconnection due to the Coronavirus pandemic, you’re not alone.
-Grief Recovery Center professional Houston counselors, can help you process your current situation and find ways to cope.
+Grief Recovery Center in Houston, TX professional couples therapy and counseling, can help you process your current situation and find ways to cope.